Bill Boaks: Personal life

 Boaks married Ivy June Colier in 1930, with whom he had three children.

+Spelling of surname

+Bill Boaks' surname is often spelt Boakes in publications.
+In at least one case both spellings are used in the same article.

 Death and legacy

 In 1984, Boaks was injured in a second minor road traffic incident while getting off a bus.
 Following the incident, he rarely left his home, except for twice-weekly visits to the hospital.
 As a result of complications from the head injuries he sustained, he died of pneumonia and heart failure at St George's Hospital in Tooting on 4 April 1986.

 Boaks' funeral was attended by the Minister of Transport, Peter Bottomley.
 He was buried at sea with full honours in the naval graveyard outside Portsmouth Harbour.